mjpernot/mail-rabbitmq/README.md

 Make the appropriate changes to the RabbitMQ environment in the rabbitmq.py file.
   * "user", "passwd", and "host" is connection information to a RabbitMQ node.
   * "exchange_name" is name of the exchange in the RabbitMQ node.
   * "valid_queues" is a list of queue names in the RabbitMQ node, the queue names are direct correlation to the subject names in the emails.
+Note:  Queues names must be UpperCamelCase style.
   * "err_queue" is the name of RabbitMQ queue that will contain any messages that do not fit in the other queues (i.e. invalid subject lines).
   * "email_dir" is the location where non-processed emails will be saved to (e.g. when RabbitMQ is down).
   * "log_file" is the location of the mail_2_rmq.py log file.